oliverrylance-aveva/web-mobile-innovation-week/README.md

 This monorepo contains a full-stack application with a backend API (Node.js/Express/Prisma) and a cross-platform mobile app (Expo/React Native).
 The backend manages a simple list of items stored in a SQLite database, and the mobile app allows users to view and add items.

+I have had the opportunity to explore and work with this technology stack as part of the quarterly "Innovation Week" at AVEVA, my Placement Internship Company.

 ## Project Structure

 ```